-- ✅ 100 PLANT-BASED WIPES -- Earth Rated lavender-scented wipes measure 20x20 cm and are proudly USDA-Certified 99% biobased.
-Wash your dog's face, paw, foot, and tushie without leaving wet residue or funky smells.
+- ✅ 100 PLANT-BASED WIPES -- Earth Rated lavender scented wipes measure 20x20cm, and are proudly USDA-Certified 99% biobased.
+Wash your dog's face, paw pads, foot, and bums without leaving wet residue or mucky smells.
 Compostable when finished to reduce the carbon pawprint!

 Trim the hair